-- In the Add filter window, type out the name of the filter.
+- In the Add filter window, enter the name of the filter or change the filter color.

 - Click Add to save your filter.